MaxBasse/VSC/README.md

 ## Game of Life

 Made in Python, uses MatPlotLib to display the game, not ideal but simple to use.
-Some basic patterns are in the patterns.json file, code is not optimized but it runs
+Some basic patterns are in the patterns.json file, code is not optimized but it runs (badly).